atsaloli/cf3-tutorial/source/100-010-About_Collection-148-run_the_examples.md

 your own code!

 ### Look up any unfamiliar terms
-Misunderstood or not understood terms can block understanding.

 Look up unfamiliar terms in the [CFEngine Reference Manual](http://docs.cfengine.com), or in a good [English dictionary](http://www.onelook.com).